 So to put it simply, "natural flavor" means a bi-product of roasting, distillation, heating or enzymolysis of a wide range of "natural" items.
 These processes can create things like essential oils, essences, extracts, oleoresin, protein hydrolysate, and many others.
 These are then used in most prepacked foods.

-That being said, it is common knowledge that fruits or vegetables for example, are best for you nutritionally when they are fresh.
-So even if these "flavors" are derived from a natural source, they are essentially emptiness, as they have been processed to the point that no nutrients remain.
+It is common knowledge that fruits or vegetables for example, are best for you when they are fresh.
+So even if these "flavors" are derived from a natural source, they are emptiness, as they have been processed to the point that no nutrients remain.
 So why are we adding things to our food that offer no nutritional value?

 As always, I try to give you the basics and empower you with information that you can research further, on your own.
 Everyone should draw their own conclusions about what is best for their bodies.